-During the current academic year 2020-21, MU has admitted 648 Students for Under Graduate Courses.
+During the current academic year 2021-22, MU has admitted 818 Students for Under Graduate, Post Graduate and Ph.D Courses.

-As contemplated, the university is witnessing an increasing no. of admissions which can be positively construed for the increased number of girls, as well as an increased national intake.
-In addition to this, the NRI admissions have also doubled compared to the previous academic year.
+As contemplated, the university is witnessing an increasing number of admissions which can be positively construed for the increased number of girls, as well as an increased national intake.